- A customer identifier

 Token Validation

-- Compare multiple pieces of information - ASAPP compares a JWT payload against the SDK input of the same attributes, or against response data from a UserProfile API call.
+You need to validate tokens before you can rely on them for API access or user information.
+Two examples of token validation are:- Compare multiple pieces of information - ASAPP compares a JWT payload against the SDK input of the same attributes, or against response data from a UserProfile API call.

 - Signature Validation - ASAPP can also validate signatures and decode data if needed.
 This would require sharing of a trusted public certificate with ASAPP.